 You can add these pages on the legal section of Shopify, as I showed you above.

-2. Refund Policy
+2. Return Policy

 It usually includes information like how many days they have to return a product and how they will receive the refund (store credit, bank account, replacement).

-- How to Write and Promote a Return Policy Customers Love (For eCommerce stores)
+- How to Write and Promote a Return Policy Customers Love (For ecommerce stores)

 3. Shipping Policy